Varun203420/Basketball-Fantasy-AI-Analyzer/docs/design.md

     F --> H[Chat, pickups, trades]
 ```

 The agent calls engine functions as tools and loops until it can answer.
 During a live draft, the engine picks and the LLM only writes the explanation.
+For the MVP, Streamlit calls the engine directly; the FastAPI layer comes after the draft.

 **Repo layout**